-If you are a WooCommerce store owner, you might have not only seen high sales and profits but also refunds and returns request as well.
+If you are a WooCommerce store owner, you might have not only seen high sales and profits but also refunds and returns requests as well.
 The refunds are part of any eCommerce business whether you like it or not.
 There will be some users who may not like your product as you intended.
 Improper refund handling can lead to unsatisfied customers which eventually will decline your business reputation.

-Even though you do not want refund request to occur, you should be ready to process refunds with a proper channel for smooth business processing on your WooCommerce store.
+Even though you do not want a refund request to occur, you should be ready to process refunds with a proper channel for smooth business processing on your WooCommerce store.
 In addition to providing a lot of features for products, orders, payments, etc, WooCommerce also handles refunds easily.

 In this article, let’s dive into understanding the suitable ways to process refunds in WooCommerce.

 There are two ways in which you can process refunds in WooCommerce:

 - Automatic Refunds (using supported Payment gateways)

 1. Manual Refunds